Skip to content

 Acknowledgment

-Via Galileo, an acknowledgment: an LED confirms your alert has been received and located.
+Via Galileo, an acknowledgment: an LED confirms that your alert has been received and located.
 Psychologically huge when you're waiting alone in survival mode.

 NFC